 Compost piles have a plethora of benefits, but in the aftermath of a true world-altering disaster, they could become essential to survival.
 Knowing how to create and maintain a compost pile may one day mean the difference between starving to death and being able to grow enough food to survive.

-In this situation, a compost pile won’t just help keep the family fed, it will also provide a means of disposing some otherwise unusable waste.
-To learn what this waste is, and why it works in a compost pile, check out our article here.
+In this situation, a compost pile won’t just help keep the family fed, it will also provide a means of disposing of some otherwise unusable waste.
+To learn what this waste is and why it works in a compost pile, check out our article here.

 ~Here’s to Your Survival!